The library's mission statement:

 2. Tutoring on the premises of the library may not be carried out for individual profit, salary or any other form of personal financial gain.

-c.
-Minors, under the legal age of 18 years of age, must be accompanied by two adults for the tutoring session: one adult at least 18 years of age and one adult at least 21 years of age.
+3. Minors, under the legal age of 18 years of age, must be accompanied by two adults for the tutoring session: two adults at least 18 years of age or older.
 A tutor of majority age will count as one of the two required adults.

-All children 6 years old or younger must at all times be attended and supervised by a responsible adult.
+3. All children 6 years old or younger must at all times be attended and supervised by a parent*.

 Under no circumstances may a staff member drive a child home.